mengkai94/tensorrt-inference-server/README.rst

   single inference request to an ensemble will trigger the execution of the entire pipeline.

 * Multi-GPU support.
-The server can distribute inferencing across all system GPUs.
+Triton Server can distribute inferencing across all system GPUs.

-* The inference server provides `multiple modes for model management
+* Triton Server provides `multiple modes for model management
   <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/model_management.html>`_.
 These
   model management modes allow for both implicit and explicit loading and unloading of models without requiring a server restart.